 Today we drove from Melbourne to Sydney.
 The Camry’s first big adventure and also Bill’s.

 We woke at 5am for an expected 5:30 departure time.
 That didn’t happen.
 We had some clothes to iron before packing, some other washing to put on and the whole car to pack.
+Oh, and our food to get RTG packaged in the store nearby.

 Now as an upgrade from our Fiesta the Camry’s boot is massive.
 I mean you could almost fit the fiesta into the Camry’s boot, but as is always the case, the Camry’s impressive boot was filled to the brim with our stuff for the trip.